nhn/nhncloud.gophercloud/README.md

 # Extensions for Gophercloud: an NHN Cloud SDK for Go

-[Gophercloud](https://github.com/gophercloud/gophercloud)의 확장형 NHN Cloud Go SDK입니다.
+Extensions for [Gophercloud](https://github.com/gophercloud/gophercloud) in NHN Cloud Go SDK.

 ## How to install